 But then I looked at it more closely: first of all, I considered the assertion that the exercises have been little published.
 That is true, arguably the most important exercises and their principles were published in Life Is Real Only Then, When “I AM”.
 Then, many more were published in The Reality of Being.
 Many more have appeared in the transcripts of the Paris meetings of the 1940s.
 The poor presentations in a book by Charles Tart have doubtless been forgotten, and a few others appeared in miscellaneous volumes.
 Yet, those aside, it appears to me that the publication of these other books alone makes Roger’s comment unreliable.
 Yes, not much has been said, but what has been said is what is most essential, and also the most authoritative.

 Next, when he writes that some of us “chose” to publish, the question is: has he enquired as to why we made the choice?
 Perhaps some have published so that something so valuable not be lost.
-Solange Claustres told me that when the “responsibles” (by whom she had, I think, Jeanne and Michel de Salzmann and Henri Tracol chiefly in mind) decided to stop using Gurdjieff’s own exercises and using others, they acted, she insisted, for the best reasons.
+Solange Claustres told me that when the “responsibles” (by whom she had, I think, Jeanne and Michel de Salzmann and Henri Tracol chiefly in mind) decided to stop using Gurdjieff’s own exercises and substituted for them others of their own device, they acted, she insisted, for the best reasons.
 But, she also insisted, they had been wrong.
 “They were not in themselves negative,” she told me, “but the results of what they did were negative.”
 And in the course of that meeting she passed on to me an exercise from Gurdjieff which effectively dealt with a long-standing and seemingly intractable problem I had had.

 Then, there is the question of the “invisible tarnish”.
 This is more problematic.
 The delightful English word “tarnish” is derived, our friend Skeat tells us, from an Indo-European root which originally meant “to hold, secure”, and hence to refer to what was hidden and kept secret.
 When it appears in English, the original sense was probably “to dim”.
 It still has that meaning, as well as meaning “staining”.
 One can surmise the development: what is kept secret will lose its colour and lustre.
 This makes me wonder: what is wrong with an invisible tarnish?
 Even if we accept that to speak of the exercises leaves one, simply on Roger’s say so, yet the only thing wrong with a tarnish is that it is visible.